 My birth father left me a leather switch.
 It’s the kind used for striking livestock.
 I think he used it on my grandfather’s ranch.

-Other days, I’m angrier with our big city neighbors.
+Other times, I’m only angry with our big city neighbors.
 Those nosy no-goods tsk at Dad when he goes out to date, which is an ordeal with enough drama on the San Antonio singles scene.

 On flaring hot days are when I hold the switch tight in my fist, tensing against the useless judgement of near strangers.